Anderson self-localization of light in pair plasmas: Abstract

 \section{Abstract}

 We demonstrate that in pair plasma weakly nonlinear electromagnetic waves, $a_0 \leq 1$, experience Anderson self-localization.
-The beat between the driver and a back-scattered wave creates random, charge-neutral, large density fluctuations $\delta \rho/\rho \gg 1$, and corresponding random fluctuations of the dielectric permittivity $\epsilon$.
-Propagating in quasi-1D, waves in a medium with spatially random, time-varying, self-created fluctuations of dielectric permeability experience localization.
+The beat between the driver and a back-scattered wave creates charge-neutral, large random, {yet correlated} density fluctuations $\delta n/n_0 \gg 1$, and corresponding fluctuations of the dielectric permittivity $\epsilon$ (random plasma density grating).
+Propagating in quasi-1D, waves in a medium with spatially random self-created fluctuations of dielectric permeability experience localization.
+In the linear regime, the instability can be classified as Induced Brillouin Scattering; it is described by the parameter $\rho _L = \left( a_0 { \om_{p}/ }{\om}\right)^{2/3} \ll 1 $, related to the Pierce parameter of Free Electron Lasers.
+In the cold case, {the growth rate is $\Gamma \approx \rho _{L} \om \ll 1 $} ($a_0 $ is laser nonlinearity parameter, $\om_p$ is plasma frequency, $\om$ is the laser frequency).
 Anderson self-localization of light leads to (i) reflection of EM waves by the under-dense pair plasma; (ii) a wave already present inside the plasma separates into bright trapped pockets and dark regions.
-Mild initial thermal spread restores wave propagation by suppressing the seeds of parametrically unstable density fluctuations.
-A circularly polarized driver produces linearly polarized structures, with position angle varying randomly between the bright pulses.
+Mild initial thermal spread with $\Theta \equiv k_B T/(m_e c^2) \approx a_0^2$, restores wave propagation by suppressing the seeds of parametrically unstable density fluctuations.
+A circularly polarized driver produces linearly polarized structures, with position angle varying randomly between the bright pulses. {Time-variability of the resulting density structures does not suppress localization due to remaining correlations (not white noise)}.
 We discuss possible applications to astrophysical Fast Radio Bursts.